plabon5150/IOTElasticMachineOpApp/README.md

 The app should now launch in your connected emulator or physical device.

 Usage
-Login: Open the app and log in using your credentials.
+Login: Open the app and log in using RFID.
 Only authorized users will be able to access machine controls.

 View Machine Status: Navigate to the "Status" section to view real-time data from the machine.

 Control Machine: Access the "Control" panel to start, stop, or modify machine settings based on real-time requirements.

 Analytics and Reports: Generate reports from the historical production data for insights into machine performance and efficiency.
-Contributing
-Contributions are welcome!
-Please follow these steps:

-Fork the repository.
-Create a new branch for your feature or bug fix.
-Make your changes and commit them with clear commit messages.
-Push to your fork and submit a pull request.
+MODBUS TEST-SY500